FrancescoXX/free-Web3-resources/README.md

 - [Developer DAO](https://developerdao.notion.site/Getting-Started-with-Developer-DAO-2bddd332c51a4957b0b83f60f9fa4ebe) Build web3 with friends.
 New membership is officially open.
 - [Buildspace](https://buildspace.so/) Onboarding devs to web3.
 Start building cool stuff right now, earn NFTs, access secret opportunities in crypto.
 - [Web3 University](https://www.web3.university/) Teaching Web3 to 20k+ developers worldwide.
+- [WebXDAO](https://bio.link/webxdao) is a community that focus on the future of the web.
+Bringing more people into Web3, sharing resources, and so much more.

 ## SDKs